 Every calendar year, Diamond members get three Choice Benefits to choose for various perks with Delta.

-Starting in February 1, 2023, Diamond Members require three choice benefits (previous only two) to purchase an Executive Sky Club Membership.
+Starting on February 1, 2023, Diamond Members require three choice benefits (previous only two) to purchase an Executive Sky Club Membership.

 Delta is also discontinuing the Choice Benefit for Individual Sky Club Membership and Guest Pass starting February 1, 2023.

-You can get free Delta Sky Club access if you fly on a same-day international WestJet business class flight.
+You can get free Delta Sky Club access if you fly on a same-day international WestJet, Virgin Atlantic, or LATAM business class flight.

 Lounge access is available at departing and connecting airports.
 However, guests are not allowed.